 Autonomous vehicles, driverless cars, and autopilot are in the news almost every day.
 Every company in this space has mastered the use of the many related buzz words, and many are spending large amounts of money to try and get there.
-We will get there one day, but a lot is required to make it safe.
-Crashes with the autopilot on continue to happen.
-Tesla has had its cars crash while the “autopilot” mode was on.
+We will get there one day, but more is required to make it safe.
+Crashes with the autopilot turned on continue to happen.
+Tesla cars have still been crashing while the “autopilot” mode was on.
 For the crash that happened in Beijing, the driver says that the sales staff sold the function as “self-driving.”
 That crash came months after a fatal accident in Florida between a Tesla Model S and a tractor trailer, which increased pressure on auto industry executives and regulators to tighten rules on automated vehicle technology.
 Earlier there was a crash between google’s self-driving car and a bus.
-Although the technology is improving, we are not at a point to where drivers can be replaced, a stance highlighted by the crashes this year.
+Although the technology is improving, the industry is still working to get to a point to where drivers can be replaced.